Short hairpin RNA (shRNA) technology offers a differentiated strategy to future development of CAR T

-Our shRNA platform provides a versatile approach to the design and development of next-generation CAR T candidates with the potential to work with a broad array of CAR T constructs
+Our shRNA platform provides a versatile approach to the design and development of next-generation CAR T candidates with the potential to work with a broad array of CAR T constructs with customized features

-Innovative technology built for allogeneic CAR T
+Innovative multiplexing technology goes beyond allogeneic CAR T therapy

 Our CYAD-200 series of allogeneic CAR T candidates use shRNA to interfere with the expression of the TCR by knockdown of the RNA encoding the CD3ζ component of the TCR complex.
 Data from preclinical studies have shown shRNA knockdown targeting CD3ζ is as effective as gene-editing methods such as CRISPR/Cas9.
 In addition, preclinical data demonstrated expression of a single shRNA hairpin provides prolonged TCR knockdown.

-Celyad Oncology’s lead shRNA-based allogeneic CAR-T candidate, CYAD-211, which uses a single shRNA to knockdown the CD3ζ component of the TCR complex, is currently in the Phase 1 IMMUNICY-1 trial.
+Celyad Oncology’s lead shRNA-based allogeneic CAR T candidate, CYAD-211, which uses a single shRNA to knockdown the CD3ζ component of the TCR complex, is currently in the Phase 1 IMMUNICY-1 trial.